Justin Bieber Calls The Cops On Intruder Who Broke Into His Hotel Room To Party

 Sgt.
 Jim Cota of the LBPD told E! that the woman had been partying all night, and well into the afternoon, in a nearby hotel room.
 When the guests staying in that room failed to check-out at the appropriate time, they were booted from the hotel.
 Not wanting the party to end, the apprehended woman went back into the hotel, and somehow managed to get in Bieber’s room to keep the party going.

-“The 36-year old woman then went back in to the hotel to try [to] get back into her room, but told officers she mistakenly entered Justin Bieber’s room instead,” Sgt.
+“The 36-year old woman then went back into the hotel to try [to] get back into her room, but told officers she mistakenly entered Justin Bieber’s room instead,” Sgt.
 Cota added.

 After Bieber confronted the woman and told her to leave his room, his security team stepped in and called the LBPD.
 Sgt.
 Cota further shared that the singer was “doing fine,” and that he didn’t stick around to speak with law enforcement officials following the scary incident.